Updated and adopted May 18, 2021

 ● When leaving any item at the barrier, care should be taken to be sure it will not fall on to the ice.

 ● Food is not permitted on the ice or near the barrier.

-● All skaters and coaches must leave the ice immediately when the Zamboni doors open.
+● All skaters and coaches must leave the ice immediately when the club ice time is complete and/or the Zamboni doors open.
 All barrier doors should be closed at the end of the session.

 Right of way

 All skaters are expected to be aware of others on the ice and try to anticipate their patterns.
 Skaters should look both ways before attempting a jump, spin, sequence, leaving the barrier or skating across the ice.
 Priority for right of way is as follows:

 1. The skater doing a routine to music has the right of way, whether in a lesson or not, others should move out of their way.
 The routine may be free style or dance.
 Colorful vests or belts may be used, particularly on more highly attended sessions, to identify the skater whose music is being played.